 This tropical island paradise is the perfect place to visit if you want to relax on palm-fringed beaches, get lost in ancient rainforests and discover a picturesque island town.

 Spot one or more koalas while you explore one of the many amazing tracks with rewarding views you can find on Magnetic Island.
+Or stay in a glamping tent close to the wildlife centre!
 The Hawkings Track (1.2 kilometres) offers amazing views across the island.
 If you are diving and snorkelling, don’t miss your chance to discover the underwater gem of SS Yongala and follow the Magnetic Island Snorkel Trail.

 Ngugi people call it by its real name, Mulugumpin, which means “the place of sandhills”.
 This island is a 4WD paradise with iconic sandhills, where you can watch one of the most beautiful sunrises in Australia.